-Can An Insurance Advisor Be Sued For Making a Mistake Involving An Error or Omission?
+Can An Insurance Broker Be Sued For Making An Error?

-As Professionally Trained Experts Relied Upon By a Business Buying Coverage, Insurance Advisors Owe a Duty to Act Reasonably When Providing Information and Advice.
-An Insurance Advisor May Be Held Liable For Acting Negligently.
+Insurance Brokers Owe a Duty to Act Reasonably When Providing Information and Advice to Insurance Purchasers.
+An Insurance Broker May Be Held Liable For Negligently Making An Error.

-Insurance Advisors Owe a Duty of Care to Clients and May Be Found Liable for Failure to Fulfill Professional Duties
+Insurance Brokers Owe a Duty of Care to Clients and May Be Found Liable for Failure to Fulfill Professional Duties

 Failure to Arrange Adequate Coverage

 When a lack of insurance coverage situation arises it is common for insurance clients as unfortunate laypersons to immediately point the blame for coverage protection shorfall towards the insurance company; however, oftentimes the insurance broker may be at blame - afterall, it is the insurance broker that tells the insurance company what the needs of the client are.
 If the insurance broker fails to identify a coverage need, and subsequently fails to arrange the insurance coverage, or advise the client of such an absence of coverage, it is the insurance broker that is at blame.
 This duty of care was established in the precedent case of Fine's Flowers Ltd., et al v.
 General Accident Assurance Co., 1977 CanLII 1182 (ON CA).